chadmcrowell/linux-docker/README.md

 ps
 ps -eaf

-# still showing processes on the entire host because it reads virtual files in /proc
+# still showing processes on the entire host because it reads the virtual files in /proc

 # look at the /proc dir to see why
 ls /proc

-# every number refererences a different PID
+# every number references a different PID
 # /proc/<pid>/exe is a symbolic link to the executable
 ps
 ls /proc/32440